 How business energy contracts differ from domestic energy contracts

 Although the energy could come from the same suppliers and sources, there are key differences between domestic energy and business energy contracts.
+These include:

-• They’re usually longer.
+- They’re usually longer.
 Business energy contracts can last between one and five years.
 There is usually a switching window near the expiration date when you can leave the contract.

-• They don’t usually have a cooling period.
+- They don’t usually have a cooling period.
 Domestic energy contracts typically have a 14-day cooling-off period where you can cancel the contract if you change your mind or find a better deal.
 While most business energy contracts don’t offer this, it's still worth asking about flexibility before signing.

-• The energy sources won’t be combined.
+- The energy sources won’t be combined.
 Business energy providers tend to offer separate contracts for electricity and gas, so it can be beneficial to get quotes from different suppliers (and pay separate bills for each).

-• Some include broker fees.
+- Some include broker fees.
 If you choose to use a business energy broker to help find suppliers, the costs may be bundled into the overall rates you pay.
 Before agreeing to contract terms with a broker, clarify their fee structure in writing to fully understand the deal’s pricing.

 UK average commercial EPC rating statistics

 A commercial Energy Performance Certificate (EPC) is necessary for most business premises, and it assesses the energy efficiency of non-domestic buildings.
-The ratings range from A to G, where A represents the highest efficiency, and G indicates the least energy efficiency.
+The ratings range from A+ to G, where A+ represents the highest efficiency, and G indicates the least energy efficiency.

 What EPC rating do most business premises have in the UK?

-UK business EPC exemptions
+What are the UK business EPC exemptions?

 An EPC is not necessary if the building falls into any of the following categories:

-• A detached building with a total floor space of under 50 square metres.
+- A detached building with a total floor space of under 50 square metres.

-• A temporary building with two years or less of intended use.
+- A temporary building with two years or less of intended use.

-• Listed or officially protected and meeting the minimum energy performance requirements would unacceptably alter it.
+- Listed or officially protected and meeting the minimum energy performance requirements would unacceptably alter it.

-• Used as a place of worship or for other religious activities.
+- Used as a place of worship or for other religious activities.

-• Scheduled for demolition by the seller or landlord, with all the required planning and conservation consents in place.
+- Scheduled for demolition by the seller or landlord, with all the required planning and conservation consents in place.

-• An industrial site, workshop, or non-residential agricultural building with low energy usage.
+- An industrial site, workshop, or non-residential agricultural building with low energy usage.

-Commercial EPC penalties in England and Wales
+What commercial EPC penalties are there in England and Wales?

 If a landlord opts to rent out the property without an EPC meeting the necessary requirements, and it does not fall under the above exemptions, they risk facing penalties.
-These penalties could involve fines and public exposure for failing to comply with MEES Regulations.
+These penalties could involve fines and public exposure for failing to comply with MEES regulations.

 For commercial properties in breach for under three months, the financial penalty is £5,000, or 10% of the property's rateable value (maximum of £50,000), whichever is higher.
 If they’re in breach for over three months, the penalty is £10,000, or 20% of the rateable value (maximum of £150,000).